breatheco-de/content/src/content/how-to/javascript-array-slice.md

 Output: `["Python", "Java"]`

-In this example we created an array of strings and assigned it to `courses` variable.
-Then we used the `slice` method with two numbers as arguments to return a new array that contains the elements from the original array starting at index 1 and ending at index 3 (but not including it).
+We built an array of strings and named it `courses`.
+By using the slice method, we were able to slice the original array from index 1 up to (but not including) index 3.
 The `myCourses` returned array from the slice method contains the elements 1 and 2.
 It is important to note that arrays are **zero indexed**, ****which means the first element of an array is at index `0`.

-If we want to extract all the elements starting from a specific index to the full length of the array, we can omit the second argument as follows:
+Finding all the items from a selected index in an array till its end is simple.
+We just omit the second argument and the task is complete:

 ```jsx
 const courses = ["JavaScript", "Python", "Java", "C#", "Ruby"];